-Alton McCaskill brings some star power to Dana Holgorsen's University of Houston football program. (@UHCougar FB)
+Alton McCaskill brought some star power to Dana Holgorsen's University of Houston football program last season. (@UHCougar FB)

 UH cornerback Art Green went up high to snag this interception. (@UHCougar FB)

 UH coach Dana Holgorsen seems to be enjoying his time with the Bayou Bucket trophy. (@Holgorsendana)

 Clayton Tune can run, but the University of Houston quarterbacks knows his team is at its best when he's spreading the ball around.
 (Courtesy UH Athletics)

 University of Houston officials have long believed that Dana Holgorsen is the coach who will turn around the football program.